Utah's Premier Company for Complete Wastewater Treatment Systems

 Heber City, UT

 This was the first permitted alternative septic system in the state of Utah.
-Permitted in in 2006 and installed in 2007, this system has been cleaning and treating waste water for nearly 2 decades.
+Permitted in 2006 and installed in 2007, this system has been cleaning and treating waste water for nearly 2 decades.
 The site has limited space, sits on top of a protected water table, and is in close proximity to multiple drinking water wells.
-The water table is so shallow, the tanks required concrete cast around them for counter buoyancy.
+The water table is so shallow that the tanks required concrete casts around them for counter buoyancy.

 Preserve Red Hawk Trail